rajivaPavan/pintos-projects/src/userprog/DESIGNDOC.md

 and arguments.
 In Unix-like systems, the shell does this separation.
 Identify at least two advantages of the Unix approach.

-Memory used by the kernel to seperate the commands into executable name and arguments is saved, when this is handled by ther shell.
+Memory used by the kernel to seperate the commands into executable name and arguments is saved, when this is handled by the shell.

 			     SYSTEM CALLS
 			     ============